choiway/prognog/README.md

 I only have a vague notion as to why the Rust implementation is so much faster.
 I consider myself a naive user of both languages and didn't implement any language level optimizations.
 I do use Pandas in the Python code and I have no idea if Pandas is optimized for certain types of computations and not for others.

+*Update 2020-06-20* Figured out where the bottleneck was in the Python.
+It had to do with Pandas and how I was updating a data frame from which I would write to a csv.
+I refactored to using a Python list and got the time down to `1.7s` with just Python code.
+The Rust code is still faster but not by much.

 ## Projected Prices

 The algorithm used to project future prices generates a price for each projected day by randomly selecting a return from historical returns.
 The historical returns are categorized by 3-day volatility patterns based on the current day return relative to the standard deviation of returns over the previous 20 days.